Download and print pre-operative instructions for Rhinoplasty.

 Rhinoplasty Post-Procedure

 We can typically remove the splint we use to support your nose and the bandaging around it within a week after surgery.
-In case nasal packing was necessary, we need about two days after the surgery to remove it.
+In case nasal packing was necessary, we needed about two days after the surgery to remove it.

 There will be bruising and swelling around your nose and eyes which may persist for several days.
 Your face may have some puffiness.
 Cold compresses will help mitigate swelling and reduce discomfort during recovery.
 We may prescribe pain medication.
-You can resume physical activities and a normal routine generally within two weeks, depending upon how fast you heal.
+You can resume physical activities and a normal routine generally within two weeks, depending on how fast you heal.

 Best Age for Rhinoplasty

+One of the most common questions on the minds of younger patients, their parents, and much older patients is, “What is the best age for a nose job?”
 There is no upper age limit for rhinoplasty as long as older patients are healthy and in good medical condition.
-Rhinoplasty on the 70’s can actually make them look younger by correcting a droopy “ptotic” tip or a “hanging” nose.
-Often times, a much older rhinoplasty patient will look more rested and youthful as if they underwent a facelift by just improving their nose.
-There are plenty of older patients who have wanted a nose job for many years but for one reason or another were not able to accomplish their goals until later in life.
+Rhinoplasty in the 70’s can actually make patients look younger by correcting a droopy “ptotic” tip or a “hanging” nose.
+Oftentimes, a much older rhinoplasty patient will look more rested and youthful, as if they underwent a facelift by just improving their nose.
+There are plenty of older patients who have wanted a nose job for many years but, for one reason or another, were not able to accomplish their goals until later in life.
 These patients are often extremely grateful and appreciative after a successful nasal reshaping by a rhinoplasty specialist.

 Rhinoplasty procedure: Down-time, Healing, & Facts

 Each patient has a somewhat different experience after his or her rhinoplasty, but there are some usual trends.
 For example, if your plastic surgeon does not pack your nose, post-operative pain is rare.
-Dr. Naderi does not routinely pack the nose of his patients, so many of his patients do not take any pain medication after their surgery.
+Dr. Naderi does not routinely pack the noses of his patients, so many of his patients do not take any pain medication after their surgery.
 If your plastic surgeon uses an excellent technique, it will minimize bruising and swelling.
 Shorter operative durations (surgery time) will also usually translate to less post-rhinoplasty swelling.

 The less bruising and swelling patients have, the quicker they will recover.
-Typically Dr. Naderi’s rhinoplasty patients will have about one week of down time.
-This down time is often due to the desire for privacy.
+Typically, Dr. Naderi’s rhinoplasty patients will have about one week of downtime.
+This downtime is often due to the desire for privacy.
 Patients will need to wear a very small cast on their nose for 5 to 7 days.
-Most rhinoplasty Chevy Chase patients will stay home during this period in order to avoid public appearances.
+Most rhinoplasty Chevy Chase patients will stay home during this period, in order to avoid public appearances.
 Some patients who are not concerned about such privacy issues will go back to work or school as early as 2 to 3 days after their rhinoplasty.
+Dr. Naderi generally sees his post-operative patients the very next day, and then 4 to 6 days later to take off their nose cast (and sutures if their surgery was an open rhinoplasty).
+At that point, most patients can head back to work or school with the aid of a little cover-up makeup if there are some light bruises still lingering.

-Dr. Naderi generally sees his post-operative patients the very next day, and 4 to 6 days later to take off their nose cast (and sutures if their surgery was an open rhinoplasty).
-At that point most patients can head back to work or school with the aid of a little cover-up makeup if there are some light bruises still lingering.
-Dr. Naderi asks his patients not to exercise in the gym for a total of 2-3 weeks to prevent nosebleeds and minimize swelling.
+Dr. Naderi asks his patients not to exercise in the gym for 2-3 weeks to prevent nosebleeds and minimize swelling.
 Heavy exercise will increase swelling.
 Excess heat, changes in altitude, and other factors can also adversely affect swelling.

 Take a look at some products our plastic surgeons recommend as part of your post-op care kit.